UBCDingXin/CCDM/README.md

 # The Code Repository for "[CCDM: Continuous Conditional Diffusion Models for Image Generation](https://arxiv.org/abs/2405.03546)"

+**[UPDATE!
+2025-02-26]** We offer a unified code repository located at `./CCDM/CCDM_unified`, which supports CcDPM, CCDM, and DMD2-M. The original code repository, containing the initial version of CCDM, is now archived in `./CCDM/CCDM_vanilla`.   <br />

 --------------------------------------------------------

 This repository provides the source codes for the experiments in our papers for CCDMs. <br />